splynx/docs/files/en/payment_systems/sageone/sageone.md

 Now you can login to your SageOne account to ensure that customers were synchronized:
 ![synced_customers.png](synced_customers.png)

-You can check SageOne synchronization logs in **Administration/Logs/Accounting integrations**:
+You can check SageOne synchronization logs in **Administration → Logs → Accounting integrations**:
 ![customers_sync.png](logs_location.png)
 Here you can check statuses of all synchronized customers, payments, invoices.

 ![log_synced_customers.png](log_synced_customers.png)
 As you can see on *Customers* tab there are 3 entries for 3 synced customers.
 Every synchronized customer, invoice, payment will have "Accounting ID".
 If this value is empty - item wasn't synchronized with Sageone.
 In this case you can run manual synchronization or wait until next scheduled synchronization.
-On this screenshot you can see warning about categories configuration because this screenshot was made before mapping categories in *Config/Finance/Accounting categories*
+On this screenshot you can see warning about categories configuration because this screenshot was made before mapping categories in *Config → Finance → Accounting categories*

 Once customers synchronized we can create some invoice and push it to SageOne.
 ![sync_invoice.png](sync_unpaid_invoice.png)